 City of Shaker Heights

 The City of Shaker Heights Planning Department is seeking a part-time intern to assist planning staff with ongoing projects and department responsibilities.
-This is an unpaid, volunteer position for Summer 2019; flexible 10-15 hours for 2-3 days per week.
-The position is available approximately May-August.
+This is an unpaid, volunteer position for Fall 2022; in-person 10-15 hours per week.
+The position is available from approximately September through December.

 The department is involved with many different responsibilities and projects at any one time.
-The internship is designed to provide students with practical, hands-on planning experience in a busy office.
-The intern will work closely with experienced planning staff on implementation of daily planning administration activities as well as current city projects.
-He/she will work with the City Planning Commission/Board of Zoning Appeals, Architectural Board of Review and Landmark Commission staff to review plans, assemble information for staff reports and conduct follow-up site visits.
+The internship is designed to provide students with practical, hands-on planning experience with experienced planning staff on implementation of daily planning administration activities as well as current city projects.
 Interns will be invited to observe or participate in a variety of meetings whenever appropriate.

 Project work may include assistance in the following areas:

 Interns are expected to complete work independently and in a professional manner.
-Strong writing and internet research skills are desired.
+Strong writing, research, and GIS skills are desired.

 Please visit the City’s website at www.shakeronline.com for general City information.

 The City of Shaker Heights does not hire individuals who use any form of tobacco or nicotine products.
+Background and drug test is required prior to employment.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential tasks.
 EOE